csexton/codeography.com/captured/help.markdown

 ---
 ## Captured Frequently Asked Questions

-CAptured aims to be as intuative as possible, however some of the more advance funcitonality can be a little confusing.
+Captured aims to be as intuative as possible, however some of the more advance funcitonality can be a little confusing.
 Below you'll find a few tips for getting things working best for you.

 ## SFTP Configuration